Curated OER

 Indian Village ( Totem Poles)

 Students become familiar with Indian culture and why they built totem poles.
-In this totem pole activity, students understand that totem were built to keep away evil spirits.
+In this totem pole instructional activity, students understand that totem were built to keep away evil spirits.
 Students create totem pole.

 Curated OER